The Town Deal Board

 |Eddie Kemsley||Financial Interest|

 Consequential to potential submissions; Operators of Dreamland Margate, Sands Heritage Ltd manages several properties in Margate under the ownership of affiliated Margate Estates Ltd. These properties are associated with and used for commercial use by Dreamland.
-These assets are likely to increase in number by the end of 2020.
+Sands Heritage Limited own the Cinema Building which is a Project featured in the Town Investment Plan.

 Dreamland hosts and works with many strands of the local community, ranging through youth, LGBT+ and environmental organisations.
 Dreamland also works extremely closely with local and national tourist and travel organisations.